grafoojs/grafoo/packages/react/readme.md

 type UpdateFn = (query: QueryData, response: MutationResponse) => CacheUpdate;
 ```

 The mutation `update` function is resposible to update the cache when the request is completed.
-It's first paremater is an object containing the data from the query it depends upon.
-The second paremater is the mutation response sent by the server. `update` return type is an object that describes the desired changes to be made to the cache.
+It receives as paremeters an object containing the data from the query it depends upon and the mutation response sent by the server. `update` return type is an object that describes the changes to be made to the cache.

 ### `optimisticUpdate`